-This course aims to provide in depth knowledge and understanding of the Jewish klezmer music tradition, including its roots among the Jewish diaspora in pre-World War II Eastern Europe, its transformation in early twentieth century America and its revival and contemporary trends in the USA, Israel and Europe.
-Via this subject matter, this course seeks to develop students’ music analytical skills, critical thinking and understanding of wider issues in the study of world musics, including the concept of diaspora, insider/outsider status of performers, and the transformation of functional performance traditions for the “world music” concert stage.
+This course aims to provide in-depth knowledge and understanding of the Jewish Klezmer music tradition, including its roots in the European Jewish diaspora during the Middle Ages; its development in Eastern Europe over several centuries; and its revival and transformation in the USA, Israel, Europe, and elsewhere, during the twentieth century.
+The course seeks to develop the student’s music analytical skills, critical thinking and understanding of wider issues in the study of world musics, including the concept of diaspora, the insider/outsider status of performers, and the transformation of functional performance traditions for the “world music” concert stage.

 Scope and syllabus

-This specialist course is designed to run in alternate years to the more general course Aspects of Jewish Music.
-For students who have taken AJM this course is intended to allow them to pursue an interest in this topic further; it is also suitable for students new to this subject area and for non-Music students who have some musical background; it might, for example, be paired with other courses in Jewish history and culture.
-This course is designed to complement and enhance the Department’s provision of courses on musics currently popular in the “world” music scene.
-It also reflects the well established place of klezmer music among the performance activities of SOAS students, and will make use of the holdings of the Jewish Music Institute library, housed at SOAS.
+This specialist course is designed for Music students (or non-Music students who have a musical background) whether familiar with, or new to, this subject area.
+It is designed to complement and enhance the Department’s provision of courses on musics currently popular on the “world music” scene.
+It also reflects the well established place of Klezmer music among the performance activities of SOAS students, and will make use of the holdings of the Jewish Music Institute Library, housed at SOAS.

-Focus will be placed on an analytical understanding of the musical structures and forms of traditional klezmer music, and upon the exploration of issues of diaspora, identity and musical change.
+Focus will be placed on an analytical understanding of the musical structures and forms of traditional Klezmer music, and upon the exploration of issues of identity, migration, diaspora, and musical change.

 Outline of lectures

 - The Musical Heritage of the Jews: a survey

 - The Early History of Klezmer in the context of Medieval Christian and Jewish Europe: Klezmorim (musicians) and Badchonim (jesters)